RasaHQ/rasa-for-beginners/data/nlu.md

 - no
 - never
 - I don't think so
-- don't like that
 - no way
 - not really
 - none
-- I don't want to tell you that
-- none of your business
 - absolutely not
 - no thanks
-- none
 - didn't do any
 - no I didn't
 - could have been better
 - not great
 - nope
-- could be better

 ## intent:thankyou
 - okay great thanks